lkkhwhb/browserDB/README.md

     </div>
   );
 };

 ```

 ---

 ### 2. Direct CDN Access (Vanilla HTML / Browser Scripts)

-Import directly into any HTML page using a CDN link (jsDelivr or unpkg).
-No bundler or build step required!
+Import the exact beta candidate directly into any HTML page using a pinned CDN link.

 #### jsDelivr CDN